davidecanevazzi/Haplosplit/README.md

 create a new conda environment with the command:

-#conda env create -f config.json
+'conda env create -f config.json'